 - 2016 — Eugene DePasquale, PA Auditor General

 The award, initiated in 2017, recognizes innovative leadership in public school board governance, administration and teaching.

-- Innovative School Board Award – recognizing a school board that has adopted an innovative approach to their responsibilities and led the district to exceptional performance.
+- Innovative School Board Award – recognizing a school board that has adopted an innovative approach to its responsibilities and led the district to exceptional performance.

-- Innovative School Leader Award – recognizing a school superintendent, assistant superintendent, curriculum supervisor or building-level administrator that has demonstrated an innovative approach to leading their district, building or program.
+- Innovative School Leader Award – recognizing a school superintendent, assistant superintendent, curriculum supervisor or building-level administrator who has demonstrated an innovative approach to leading their district, building or program.

 - Innovative Teacher Award – recognizing a teacher for their innovative approach to teaching and classroom leadership.